 We aim to provide you with all the information you need to prepare for your group’s next JCA adventure.
 Working towards delivering the best learning experience outside the classroom, we are committed to supporting Party Leaders however best we can.
 If you do have a question, our frequently asked questions section below may well hold the answers you are looking for.

-If you can’t find the information you need here, please don’t hesitate to contact us!
+If you can’t find the information you need here, please don’t hesitate to contact us at [email protected].

 Will my child/children be supervised at all times?

 Your children will be supervised at all times.
-They are not permitted to go off the site unless accompanied by an adult from the group/ school or a member of JCA staff.
-A member of JCA staff is on call 24 hours a day.
-In the evenings Senior Staff are on duty until 11pm and on some sites Porters patrol the grounds throughout the night from 11pm to 7am.
-Centre doors are secured in the evening but can be opened from the inside in case of emergency and security barriers guard the entrance to the site.
+They are not permitted to go off the site unless accompanied by an adult from the group/school or a JCA member of staff.
+A JCA member of staff is on call 24 hours a day.
+In the evenings, Senior Staff are on duty until 11pm and on some sites, Porters patrol the grounds throughout the night from 11pm to 7am.
+Centre doors are secured in the evening but can be opened from the inside in case of emergency.
+Security barriers also guard the entrance to the site.
 All staff members are required to wear a uniform and name badges with a photograph, any visitors to the site are also required to sign in and wear visitor badges.
 Please contact our friendly and helpful staff for more details.